christopherhelf/isotropicremeshing/README.md

 This is an Isoptropic Remesher based on OpenMesh (http://www.openmesh.org/) and OpenFlipper (http://www.openflipper.org/).
 It requires OpenMesh as a dependency.

 Make sure to compile OpenMesh with the CMAKE Flag -DCMAKE_BUILD_TYPE=Release, otherwise dynamic casting is used which is not well supported by Matlab and hence can lead to segmentation faults.
+Otherwise set the flag

+    $ #define OM_FORCE_STATIC_CAST 1

+in order to tell OpenMesh to use static casting.

 I've done some testing, but please use at your own risk.
 Also I haven't tested under Windows.